pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'tasks', 'configure-director', 'Task' %}
 {% code_snippet 'tasks', 'configure-director-script', 'Implementation' %}
-{% code_snippet 'examples', 'configure-director-usage', 'Usage' %}
+{% code_snippet 'reference', 'configure-director-usage', 'Usage' %}

 !!! warning "GCP with service account"
     For GCP, if service account is used, the property associated_service_account has to be set explicitly in the `iaas_configuration` section.